-Our business depends upon our ability to provide reliable and accurate test results that incorporate rapidly evolving information about the role of genes and gene variants in disease and clinically relevant outcomes associated with those variants.
+Our business depends on our ability to provide reliable and accurate test results that incorporate rapidly evolving information about the role of genes and gene variants in disease and clinically relevant outcomes associated with these variants.
 Hundreds of genes can be implicated in some disorders and overlapping networks of genes and symptoms can be implicated in multiple conditions.
 As a result, a substantial amount of judgment is required in order to interpret the results of each test we perform and produce a report summarizing these results.
 Errors, such as failures to detect genomic variants with high accuracy, or mistakes, such as failures to completely and correctly identify the significance of gene variants, could subject us to product liability or professional liability claims.
-A product liability or professional liability claim against us could result in substantial damages and be costly and time-consuming to defend.
+A product liability or professional liability claim against us could result in substantial damages and be costly and timeconsuming to defend.
 Although we maintain liability insurance, including for errors and omissions, our insurance may not fully protect us from the financial impact of defending against these types of claims or any judgments, fines or settlement costs arising out of any such claims.
 Any liability claim brought against us, with or without merit, could increase our insurance rates or prevent us from securing adequate insurance coverage in the future.
 Additionally, any liability lawsuit could damage our reputation or force us to suspend sales of our tests.
 The occurrence of any of these events could have a material adverse effect on our business, reputation and results of operations.

-Our ability to sustain or grow profitability depends upon our ability to collect payment for the tests we deliver to hospitals and medical institutions, which we may not be able to do successfully.
+Our ability to achieve or sustain profitability depends on our ability to collect payment for the tests we deliver, which we may not be able to do successfully.

-We are currently, and we have been since starting our genetic testing business, focused primarily on providing our tests to hospitals and medical institutions.
+Since starting our genetic testing business, we have been focused primarily on providing our tests to hospitals and medical institutions.
 These customers are typically able to pay for the cost of our tests using funds reimbursed in connection with a patient's diagnosis related group, or DRG.
-However, our ability to collect payment for the tests we perform is subject to a number of risks, many of which are not within our control, including risks of default or bankruptcy by the party responsible for payment and other risks associated with payment collection generally.
+However, our ability to collect payment for the tests we deliver to our hospital and medical institution customers, as well as to other types of customers, is subject to a number of risks, many of which are not within our control.
+These risks include risks of default or bankruptcy by the party responsible for payment and other risks associated with payment collection generally.
 Further, healthcare policy changes that influence the way healthcare is financed or other changes in the market that impact payment rates by institutional or non-institutional customers could affect our collection rates.
 For example, because reimbursement under a DRG is typically provided at a fixed amount intended to cover all services provided to the patient, the cost of our tests may be viewed to limit the profitability of the billing institution.
-If we are unable to convince hospitals and medical institutions of the value and benefit provided by our tests, or if the amount reimbursed under these DRG codes was decreased, these customers may slow, or stop altogether, their purchasing of our tests.
+If we are unable to convince hospitals and medical institutions of the value and benefit provided by our tests, or if the amount reimbursed under these DRG codes is decreased, these customers may slow, or stop altogether, their purchases of our tests.
 Moreover, our ability to collect payment for our tests in a timely manner or at all may decline to the extent we expand our business into new customer groups, including individual physicians and other practitioners, from which collection rates may be lower than hospitals and medical institutions.
-Any inability to maintain our past payment collection levels could cause our revenues and our recently achieved profitability to decline.
+Any inability to maintain our past payment collection levels could cause our revenue and ability to achieve profitability to decline.